zrajna/indexed_gzip/README.md

 and needs a lot of work before I would be happy for it to be used in anger.

-With these warning out of the way, you can use `indexed_gzip` in a Python 3 environment right now, by following these instructions:
+With these warning out of the way, you can use `indexed_gzip` in a Python environment right now, by following these instructions:

+1. Make sure you have [cython](http://cython.org/) installed.
+This is currently required, but will eventually not be necessary.

-1. Compile the python extension:
+2. Compile the python extension:
     ```sh
     python setup.py build_ext --inplace
     ```

-2. Use the `indexed_gzip` module in your Python code:
+3. Use the `indexed_gzip` module in your Python code:
     ```python
     import indexed_gzip as igzip